What is my retirement age?

 What is the retirement age in the UK?

 There is no longer a forced retirement age in the UK.
 Since 2011, the law states that you can work for as long as you want, instead of being made to stop at the age of 65.
 There is a pension age in place, which means that when you hit this age, you’ll have access to a state pension and any other pensions you are eligible for.
-At of 2022/23, the pension age is 66.
+As of 2024, the pension age is 66.

 When will I get my state pension?